GeorgiAndreev96/ssl-checker/README.md

 # 🔒 SSL Checker

-A simple **SSL certificate checker** with a FastAPI backend and a React frontend.
+A simple **SSL certificate checker** with a FastAPI backend and a JS frontend.
 It allows you to check SSL/TLS expiration and details for any domain.

 ---